© Bank of America Corporation. All rights reserved.

 1 In the research, a “generative family” met three specific criteria: 1) Business or financial success: created a successful business or set of enterprises, with current annual revenues of more than $200 million, with the average family’s net worth more than double that (more than $400 million); 2) Adaptability over generations: successfully navigated at least two generational transitions, with control being passed to the third generation or later; 3) Shared family identity: retain a shared connection, with practices and processes that sustained their values throughout an extended family.

-4 A 2016 Merrill Lynch Private Banking and Investment Group survey of 609 high-net-worth individuals revealed that 38% of wealth creators tended to dictate policies to other family members while 24% of family leaders avoided conversations about wealth altogether, and 14% of wealth creators handled all or most decisions on their own without communication.
+3 A 2016 Private Wealth Management survey of 609 high-net-worth individuals revealed that 38% of wealth creators tended to dictate policies to other family members while 24% of family leaders avoided conversations about wealth altogether, and 14% of wealth creators handled all or most decisions on their own without communication.
 Only 22% of families took the path of sharing their differing views and participating in shaping the family’s approach to wealth.
-“Reframing Wealth,” Merrill Lynch Private Banking and Investment Group.
-Data compiled February 2016.
+“Reframing Wealth,” Merrill Private Wealth Management.
+Data compiled February 2016 (Latest data available.)

-8 For additional information, please see Dr. Dennis Jaffe’s research paper, Releasing the Potential of the Rising Generation, Wise Council Research, 2016; and the Merrill Lynch condensed and revised version, How Can We Harness the Power of the Rising Generation?, Merrill Lynch Private Banking & Investment Group, 2016.
+7 For additional information, please see Dr. Dennis Jaffe’s research paper, Releasing the Potential of the Rising Generation, Wise Council Research, 2016; and the Merrill condensed and revised version, How Can We Harness the Power of the Rising Generation?, Merrill Private Wealth Management, 2016 (Latest data available.)

-17 The ‘Evolved Changed Curve’ is based on the ideas of C. Otto Sharmer (as noted in footnote 12), For additional information, please see C. Otto Sharmer, Theory U: Leading from the Future As It Emerges, Berrett- Koehler Publishers; 1 edition, January 1, 2009; Scott A. Peck, Different Drum: Community Making and Peace, Touchstone; 2nd Touchstone edition, May 11, 2010; John Paul Lederach, The Moral Imagination: The Art and Soul of Building Peace, Oxford University Press; 1 edition, January 20, 2005; Adam Kahane, Solving Tough Problems, An Open Way of Taking, Listening and Creating New Realities, Berrett-Koehler Publishers; 2nd edition, August 1, 2007.
+16 The ‘Evolved Changed Curve’ is based on the ideas of C. Otto Sharmer (as noted in footnote 12), For additional information, please see C. Otto Sharmer, Theory U: Leading from the Future As It Emerges, Berrett- Koehler Publishers; 1 edition, January 1, 2009; Scott A. Peck, Different Drum: Community Making and Peace, Touchstone; 2nd Touchstone edition, May 11, 2010; John Paul Lederach, The Moral Imagination: The Art and Soul of Building Peace, Oxford University Press; 1 edition, January 20, 2005; Adam Kahane, Solving Tough Problems, An Open Way of Taking, Listening and Creating New Realities, Berrett-Koehler Publishers; 2nd edition, August 1, 2007 (Latest data available.)